-People in your company may be hesitant to express gratitude or applaud someone for a job well done so you can facilitate the opportunities to provide this recognition.
+People in your company may be hesitant to express gratitude or applaud someone for a job well done, so you can be the one to facilitate opportunities to provide this recognition.

 This collective approach to expressing gratitude will help the practice become second nature to everyone on your team.

-If you’re looking for ways to motivate your team, a simple thank you is the key ingredient you’ve been missing in your organizational recipe for success.
-Don’t wait until the office pizza party to express all your gratitude at once.
+If you’re looking for ways to motivate your team, a simple thank you may be the key ingredient.
+Don’t wait until your team has an in-person meeting or a big occasion to express all your gratitude at once.
 Consistent and regular expressions of gratitude are essential to fostering and maintaining a thankful culture.

 Now, go ahead and give some thanks to your team 🙌 They deserve it.